sammaadaniel30/practical_work_i_oop_-43009300914-/repo/README.md

 Train currentTrain -> Property, which assigns a train to a specific platform.

 int dockingTime -> The amount of ticks neccesary for the docking process to finish.
+See [# IMPORTANT NOTES](#7-important-notes) to see why this variable is set to 3 instead of 2.

 **TRAIN**: This is an abstract class, it used the principle of abstraction as each of the trains loaded will have to be one of the subclasses (Freight or Passenger), in other words each train will only belong to a specific subclass, thus no general Train is created.
 This class also uses the principle of inheritance as it is the superclass of each train created.
 Furthermore this class uses polymorphism principles as there is a virtual method which prints the generic characteristics of each train and then overrides methods in the subclasses, it prints the base method and then the override method.
 The attributes in this class are as follows: